 At large stations, such as those in Madrid and Barcelona, make sure you get in line at the correct window -- some windows book only local trains (cercanias) and others handle long distance (largos recorridos).
 To make matters even more confusing, you'll likely find yet another window that only makes advance or international reservations.

-Travelers over the age of 60 qualify for discounts between 25 percent and 40 percent.
+Travelers 60 and older qualify for discounts between 25 percent and 40 percent.
 Show ID at a ticket window and request a gold card (tarjeta dorada).
-Children under the age of 13 also are discounted.
+Children under the age of 13 also are discounted, with free tickets available for children under 4 who share a seat with an older traveler.

 Almost 200 cities and towns are served by Spain's excellent bus network.
 Intercity buses are clean and safe, making them a stellar option for all travelers, not just those on a budget.